Help Me Choose:

 - When your hair is wet, use a wide-toothed comb instead of a brush

-- Gently comb hair from the bottom up to avoid any pulling and tugging
+- If hair is tangled, gently comb hair from the bottom up to avoid any pulling and tugging

 - Very hot showers can decrease natural hair and scalp oils and make hair dry and brittle